 Unlike most of C.B.
 Macdonald’s template holes which use design characteristics from other great Scottish holes, “the cape hole” is original to C.B.
 Macdonald.
-Macdonald’s first cape hole was the 14th at National Golf Links of America (NGLA), which originally played as a 305 yard dogleg left to a green that was surrounded by water on three sides.
+Macdonald’s first cape hole was the 14th at National Golf Links of America (NGLA), which originally played as a 305 yard dogleg right to a green that was surrounded by water on three sides.
 Fearing technology improvements would make the hole drivable, Macdonald later lengthened the hole, moving the green back and surrounding it with bunkering on three sides instead of water.
 The word “cape” is defined as a “point of land extending into water.”
 This aligns with NGLA’s original 14th design as opposed to its current design which is a green surrounded by bunkers.

 In today’s modern architectural world, a cape hole’s defining characteristics have become the diagonal tee shot over water and the bunkering around the green.
 This is different than Macdonald’s original intention of a second shot to a green jutting out into water.
 While the diagonal tee shot wasn’t an original concept, the approach to a green jutting into water was.